 - Building bonds: nurturing of instrumental relationships.

-- Teamwork and collaboration: cooperation with other people for the achievement of the common objective.
-Creation of cohesive team for pursuing the common objective.
+- Teamwork and collaboration: cooperation with other people for achievement of the common objective.
+Creation of cohesive team for pursuing of the collective objective.

 These abilities are grouped in four clusters (individual, individual abilities, interpersonal abilities and recognition), two of which include understanding and management of emotions (self-awareness and social awareness) and the other two differ in orientation towards the individual and communication partners (regulating, self-management and management of relationships):